Tag

 File organization could be improved

 Canva is targeted more to beginner or amateur designers, but it still does a good job of including the majority of photo edits a pro would make.
-Canva has always been a popular “all-rounder” photo and graphic editing app, but it’s really stepped up the game even more by launching the AI-powered Magic in September 2023.
+Canva has always been a popular “all-rounder” photo and graphic editing app, but it’s really stepped up the game even more by launching the AI-powered Magic Studio in September 2023.

 Magic Studio is, in my opinion, the best-in-class suite of AI photo editing tools available right now.
 It’s more advanced than Adobe Express’s (though Adobe is no slouch), and allows you to make professional-quality video, graphics, animation, presentations, documents, and more.
 Beyond editing, Magic Studio also includes generative AI features like text-to-image prompts and even text-to-video.
 Yep, write what you want to see and Canva gives you a completely AI-generated video—no camera required.
 When used correctly, this is a game-changer for social media content.